BA in Cultural Studies & Comparative Literature

 Two introductory 1xxx-level courses are part of the Cultural Studies & Comparative Literature (CSCL) major requirements.
 For this major requirement and to explore your interest, consider taking one intro to film, global cinema, or world literature course that can be used in place of one of these departmental courses (one 1xxx-level community college cinema or world literature course may be used in the major):

-CSCL 1001 - Introduction to Cultural Studies: Rhetoric, Power, Desire
+- CSCL 1001 - Introduction to Cultural Studies: Rhetoric, Power, Desire

-CSCL 1101 - Literature
+- CSCL 1101 - Literature

-CSCL 1201W - Cinema (equivalent to SCMC 1201W at UMTC)
+- CSCL 1201W - Cinema (equivalent to SCMC 1201W at UMTC)

-CSCL 1202W - Media: Word, Image, Sound (equivalent to SCMC 1202W at UMTC)
+- CSCL 1202W - Media: Word, Image, Sound (equivalent to SCMC 1202W at UMTC)

 A grade of C- or better is required in all courses approved to satisfy major requirements.

-Transfer courses are evaluated by the department for use towards the major.
-Check Transferology to see if an evaluation already exists for the courses you would like to use toward the major.
-If you find a course that has not been evaluated you can submit the course for review.
-A copy of the course syllabus is required.
+Check Transferology to see if an evaluation already exists for courses you would like to use towards the major.
+If you find a course that has not been evaluated, you can submit an evaluation request to find out if your course is equivalent to a specific UMTC course.
+A copy of the course syllabus is required for the evaluation.

 Career Paths